Apjo/AWSAssociateSolutionsArchitectNotes/README.md

     - traffic outbound to 0.0.0.0/0(Internet) on Ports 80 and 443
     - traffic inbound from the customer's own network on port 22(SSH) to administer the NAT instance
 - When creating a NAT instance, disable source/destination check on the instance
+- We can change the source/destination check when an instance is running or stopped
 - There must be a route out of the private subnet to the NAT instance, in order for this to work
 - The amount of traffic that NAT instances can support depends on the instance size.
 If you are bottlenecking increase the instance size